opendocsg/opendoc-formsg-faq/Updates.md

 What goes on behind the scenes:
 - Clean up pop-up code

-## 27 Aug 2019: Beta Image field, take down Examples
+## 27 Aug 2019: Beta Image field, temporarily take down Examples

 What you can see, feel or smell:
 - Image field which allows images to be embedded on forms released for closed beta testing